geoffreylitt/instacart-checker/README.md

 A ruby script that polls Instacart's API once a minute to look for delivery slots.
 Run it on your computer, it'll ping a notification when it finds one.

+It successfully found a slot for me within a few hours of running.

+This code was hastily thrown together so YMMV, but worst case it just won't find a slot -- it can't really mess anything up.

 You should have an Instacart cart ready in advance.
 When you get the notification you can quickly open Instacart's site to checkout.
-Don't worry about finalizing your cart; you can always edit it later after you checkout.
+Don't worry about perfecting your cart contents beforehand; you can always edit it later after you checkout.

-This code was hastily thrown together so YMMV, but worst case it just won't find a slot -- it can't really mess anything up.
-It successfully found a slot for me within a few hours of running.

-Tested on Mac OS with ruby 2.6.
+Tested on Mac OS + Google Chrome + ruby 2.6.

-## To set it up
+## Setup

 ### Install the code